 "While many people often focus on lower-body exercises like squats, lunges, legs, bums and tums classes and walking or running, it’s important to incorporate upper-body exercises as well.
 Striking this balance will provide you with strength across different areas, making everyday tasks easier.

-Upper body exercises help with a variety of daily activities such as carrying your shopping, lifting your grandkids, tending to the garden, and exercise such as swimming and racket sports.
+the best chest exercises for women help with a variety of daily activities such as carrying your shopping, lifting your grandkids, tending to the garden, and exercise such as swimming and racket sports.
 The main muscles used in these tasks are your back, shoulders and chest."

 Crucially, we also need our chest, arm and back muscles to help us sit up out of bed, or to pull us up after a fall.
 Exercising the upper body on a regular basis really could be a lifesaver.